MARFA, TEXAS GALLERIES

 Contemporary art gallery.
 Call for exhibition hours.

-Carries continuing, rotating exhibits of work by twelve artists across the U.S. with an emphasis on reductive and minimal drawing and sculpture.
-Open Wednesday – Sunday 11:30 AM to 6 PM and by appointment.
+Continuing, rotating exhibits of work by ten artists from across the U.S. with an emphasis on reductive and minimal drawing and sculpture.
+By advance appointment.
+To schedule please message on Instagram or email: firstname.lastname@example.org.

 fieldworkmarfa.org / email@example.com